Why Businesses Invest in Digital Signage

 overhead

 Update screens remotely to reduce manual change-outs and reprints.
+68% agree digital ads influence buying decisions.

 Stay agile

+Refresh messaging fast to match inventory, events, or campaigns.
 73% of educational institutions say digital signage is critical for communication.

 *Statistics sourced from ScreenCloud, an Amazon Signage Stick CMS provider.
 For a full list of supported CMS providers visit: https://signage.amazon.com/cms-partners